dataoli22/Data-Analytics-/README.md

 # Data-Analytics-

 First projects repo (basic level).
-Convers basics- just getting to know what the difference is between inference, classification & forecasting algorithms in ML.
+Just getting to know what the difference between inference, classification & forecasting algorithms is, in ML.